Rudy Giuliani: Law enforcement

 During Giuliani's administration, crime rates dropped in New York City.
 The extent to which Giuliani deserves the credit is disputed.
-Crime rates in New York City had started to drop in 1991 under previous mayor David Dinkins, three years before Giuliani took office.
-The rates of most crimes, including all categories of violent crime, made consecutive declines during the last 36 months of Dinkins' four-year term, ending a 30-year upward spiral.
+Crime rates in New York City had started to drop in 1991 under Dinkins, three years before Giuliani took office.
 A small nationwide drop in crime preceded Giuliani's election, and some critics say he may have been the beneficiary of a trend already in progress.
 Additional contributing factors to the overall decline in New York City crime during the 1990s were the addition of 7,000 officers to the NYPD, lobbied for and hired by the Dinkins administration, and an overall improvement in the national economy.

 Changing demographics were a key factor contributing to crime rate reductions, which were similar across the country during this time.
 Because the crime index is based on that of the FBI, which is self-reported by police departments, some have alleged that crimes were shifted into categories the FBI does not collect.

-Some studies conclude that the decline in New York City's crime rate in the 1990s and 2000s exceeds all national figures and therefore should be linked with a local dynamic that was not present as such anywhere else in the country: what University of California, Berkeley sociologist Frank Zimring calls "the most focused form of policing in history".
-In his book The Great American Crime Decline, Zimring argues that "up to half of New York's crime drop in the 1990s, and virtually 100 percent of its continuing crime decline since 2000, has resulted from policing."
+In his 2006 book The Great American Crime Decline, sociologist Frank Zimring stated that "up to half of New York's crime drop in the 1990s, and virtually 100 percent of its continuing crime decline since 2000, has resulted from policing."

 Bratton was featured on the cover of Time magazine in 1996.
 Giuliani reportedly forced Bratton out after two years, in what was seen as a battle of two large egos in which Giuliani was not tolerant of Bratton's celebrity.
 Bratton went on to become chief of the Los Angeles Police Department.
 Giuliani's term also saw allegations of civil rights abuses and other police misconduct under other commissioners after Bratton's departure.
-There were police shootings of unarmed suspects, and the scandals surrounding the torture of Abner Louima and the killings of Amadou Diallo, Gidone Busch and Patrick Dorismond.
-Giuliani supported the New York City Police Department, by releasing, for example, what he called Dorismond's "extensive criminal record" to the public, including a sealed juvenile file.
+There were police shootings of unarmed suspects, and the scandals surrounding the torture of Abner Louima and the killings of Amadou Diallo, Gidone Busch, and Patrick Dorismond.
+Giuliani supported the NYPD, for example by releasing what he called Dorismond's "extensive criminal record" to the public, including a sealed juvenile file.